NYDIG/lndsigner/README.md

 ~$ lncli createwatchonly .lndsigner/accounts.json
 ```

 Now you can use your node as usual.
 Note that MuSig2 isn't supported yet.
-If you created multiple nodes in the vault, you can create a separate directory for each signer instance and each watch-only node and start it as above.
+If you created multiple nodes in the vault, you can create a separate directory for each signer instance (`.lndsigner`) and each watch-only node (`.lnd`) and start each as above.